Church Missionary Society in the Middle East and North Africa: Iran (Persia)

 The Revd Henry Martyn visited Persia (Iran) in 1811.
 He reached Shiraz, then he travelled to Tabriz to attempt to present the Shah with his Persian translation of the New Testament.
 The British ambassador to the Shah, was unable to bring about a meeting, but did deliver the manuscript to the Shah.
 However a CMS mission was not established until 1869 when the Revd Robert Bruce established a mission station at Julfa in Ispahan.
 The Persian mission operated hospitals and schools.
 In 1880 medical work was begun by Dr. E. F. Hoernle.
-The mission in Persia expanded to include Kerman, Yezd (1893) and Shiraz (1900),with Mary Bird, a medical missionary, establishing hospitals at Kerman and Yezd.
+The mission in Persia expanded to include Kerman, Yezd (1893) and Shiraz (1900), with Mary Bird, a medical missionary, establishing hospitals at Kerman and Yezd.
+Dr. Donald Carr expanded and built additional hospitals at the Isa Bin Maryam Hospital, in Julfa, Isfahan, Iran, and the Shiraz Christian Missionary Hospital.
 After Bishop Edward Stuart resigned as the Bishop of Waiapu in New Zealand, he then served as a missionary in Julfa from 1894 to 1911.
 In 1940 government action forced the missionaries to end their activities.